atalbanese/dengue_models/preprocessing/data_acquisition.md

         After download you can specify save directory, which disease you are targeting, and the yearly range

     python download_disease_data.py agg-data
         Downloaded data is saved into individual years.
 Agg-data allows you to combine those years, and aggregate cases to daily, monthly, or weekly case counts.
 You will need access to population data and a municipio shapefile to perform this aggregation.
-Those should be included with this package, they have been acquired from IBGE.
+Those should be included with this package.